Terasology/BlockDetector/README.md

 # Testing

-This module also have tests for the BlockDetectorSystemImpl class.
-You can find the code [here](src/test/java/org/terasology/blockdetector/systems)
+This module also has tests for the BlockDetectorSystemImpl class.
+You can find the code [here](src/test/java/org/terasology/blockdetector/systems).
-To run the test, just simply run the code from the IDE :)
+To run the test, simply run the code from the IDE :).
-Unit Tests available for these methods :
+Unit Tests are available for these methods:
-1). update
+1) update
-2). initialise
+2) initialise
-3). addDetector
+3) addDetector
-4). detectBlocks
+4) detectBlocks